 - Provide an email address and/or phone number where the customer can reach you.
 Even if they do not contact you or follow up, providing this information shows that you are serious about providing dependable customer service.

 For detailed tips on responding to customer reviews, check out our guides to handling 1-star, 2-star, or 5-star ratings, which will walk you through a successful response strategy one step at a time.
 You can also explore some of Harvard’s tips for dealing with bad reviews, which we wrote about here.

 Schedule a Demo of Our Custom Review Response Service for Agencies and Brands

 Don’t have time to write custom replies to all the reviews that your clients receive?
 Shout About Us has you covered with scalable, client-focused review management solutions designed for digital agencies and brands.
 We work with Qebot, V Digital Services, 411 Locals Business Services, Curious Jane, Suds Creative, and other industry leaders who trust Shout About Us to help power growth.

 Ask how you and your customers can benefit by leveraging our review reply service or reputation management platform.
-To learn more about our Review Navigator or US-based team of 24-hour response scribes, contact us online or schedule a demo of our services today.
+To learn more about our Review Navigator or US-based team of 24-hour response scribes, book a demo today.